choisangh/dynamic-asset-allocation-LSTM/README.md

 * vnq(real estate ETF) :Log return data for real estate ETF

 # Model Architecture
-Set the Markowitz portfolio optimization function as the loss function of the deep learning model to perform dynamic asset allocation.
+Set the Markowitz portfolio optimization function as the loss function of the deep learning model(CNN + LSTM) to perform dynamic asset allocation.
+In time series data forecasting problems, CNN and LSTM can be used together to extract localized features with CNN and create a forecasting model that better reflects historical information with LSTM.
+This can lead to more accurate closing price predictions.
+The combined use of CNNs and LSTMs can also be useful in other problems.
 ![model](model.png)

 # Evaluation